MarcoAbis/webView-python/README.md

   Securely load and integrate custom SSL certificates for enhanced security. 🔒

 - **JavaScript Polyfills**
-  Automatically injects polyfills to ensure compatibility with modern websites. ✨
+  Automatically injects polyfills to ensure compatibility with modern websites. ✨ Most Web Admin Panels don't allow to connect because of the old javasript versions of Chromium.

 - **Advanced Request Monitoring**
   Intercept and monitor HTTP/HTTPS requests directly from the application. 📡